 Ray Kurzweil.
-Raymond "Ray" Kurzweil (/ˈkɜːrzwaɪl/ KURZ-wyl; born February 12, 1948) is an American author, computer scientist, inventor and futurist.
+Raymond Kurzweil ( KURZ-wyle; born February 12, 1948) is an American inventor and futurist.

-Aside from futurology, he is involved in fields such as optical character recognition (OCR), text-to-speech synthesis, speech recognition technology, and electronic keyboard instruments.
+He is involved in fields such as optical character recognition (OCR), text-to-speech synthesis, speech recognition technology, and electronic keyboard instruments.
 He has written books on health, artificial intelligence (AI), transhumanism, the technological singularity, and futurism.
 Kurzweil is a public advocate for the futurist and transhumanist movements, and gives public talks to share his optimistic outlook on life extension technologies and the future of nanotechnology, robotics, and biotechnology.
-Life, inventions, and business career Early life Ray Kurzweil grew up in the New York City borough of Queens.
+Kurzweil has been employed by Google since 2012, where he is a "director of engineering".
+Life, inventions, and business career Early life Kurzweil grew up in the New York City borough of Queens.
 Kurzweil attended Martin Van Buren High School.

 Mid-life While in high school, Kurzweil had corresponded with Marvin Minsky and was invited to visit him at MIT, which he did.
-Later life Books Epic Cycle.
-The Epic Cycle (Greek: Ἐπικός Κύκλος, Epikos Kyklos) was a collection of Ancient Greek epic poems that related the story of the Trojan War, which includes the Cypria, the Aethiopis, the so-called Little Iliad, the Iliupersis, the Nostoi, and the Telegony.
+Books Epic Cycle.
+The Epic Cycle (Greek: Ἐπικὸς Κύκλος, Epikos Kyklos) was a collection of Ancient Greek epic poems, composed in dactylic hexameter and related to the story of the Trojan War, including the Cypria, the Aethiopis, the so-called Little Iliad, the Iliupersis, the Nostoi, and the Telegony.

 Scholars sometimes include the two Homeric epics, the Iliad and the Odyssey, among the poems of the Epic Cycle, but the term is more often used to specify the non-Homeric poems as distinct from the Homeric ones.
-Aside from the Odyssey and the Iliad, the cyclic epics only survive in fragments and summaries from Late Antiquity and the Byzantine period.
-The epics were composed in dactylic hexameter verse.
-The epic cycle was the distillation in literary form of an oral tradition that had developed during the Greek Dark Age, which was based in part on localised hero cults.
+Unlike the Iliad and the Odyssey, the cyclic epics survive only in fragments and summaries from Late Antiquity and the Byzantine period.
+The Epic Cycle was the distillation in literary form of an oral tradition that had developed during the Greek Dark Age, which was based in part on localised hero cults.
 The traditional material from which the literary epics were drawn treats Mycenaean Bronze Age culture from the perspective of Iron Age and later Greece.
 Contents Evidence